sequenceiq/blog-test/source/_posts/2014-10-16-using-uaa-as-an-identity-server.markdown

 ---
 layout: post
-title: "Using UAA as an identity server"
+title: "Securing Cloudbreak with OAuth2"
 date: 2014-10-16 16:23:59 +0200
 comments: true
-categories: [OAuth2, CloudFoundry, UAA, Docker]
+categories: [OAuth2, CloudFoundry, UAA, Docker, Cloudbreak]
 author: Marton Sereg
 published: true
 ---

-When we first released [Cloudbreak](https://cloudbreak.sequenceiq.com/) it contained its own authentication and user management layer.
+When we first released [Cloudbreak](https://cloudbreak.sequenceiq.com/) - our Hadoop as a Service API - it contained its own authentication and user management layer.
 We were using basic authentication for the API calls so every request had to contain a username and a password *Base64* encoded in the authorization header.
 Cloudbreak also had its own user representation and we were binding the resources - like clusters - to these users.